SummersRemote/CSSAssist/README.md

 // calling the extension
 CSSAssist('p').makeRed();
 ```
-The extensions directory contains an example extension in the file cssassist.replace.js.
-The replace method accepts a regular expression and replacement value and is can optionally iterate over all descendants or only the immediate children of each context node.
+The extensions directory contains an example extension in the file cssassist.dom.js.
+This plugin provides methods for prepending, appending, and removing DOM nodes as well as a method for replacing text in the current context.

 Unit Testing
 ============